hubakukor/scipy_proj/docs/source/index.rst

 numpy==2.2.5

-The required libraries are automatically downloaded with the PIP install
+The required libraries are automatically downloaded with the PIP install.

 Description
 -------